AlexVCS/100-days-of-code/log.md

 ### Day 81: January 21th, 2021

-**Today's Progress**: Got on a call with other folks working on their Mad Libzz.
+**Today's Progress**: Got on a call with other folks working on Mad Libzz.
 We gave each other pointers and rewrote a friends code, all while learning the best approaches for validation.
 I'm applying those ideas to my project and worked on freeCodeCamp exercises too.

 **Thoughts** No zero days.

+**Link(s) to work**: N/A (for now)

+### Day 82: January 22nd, 2021

+**Today's Progress**: Made style changes to Mad Libzz.
+The header has a background that matches the submit and new game buttons.
+Made the font bigger and am not done making it look better yet!

+**Thoughts** Keep it up and don't let the well run dry.

 **Link(s) to work**: N/A (for now)